MaoZiming/papers/Topics/1-basic-os/04-cpu-scheduling.md

       - Any time a new job enters the system, the STCF scheduler determines which of the remaining jobs (including the new job) has the least time left, and schedules that one.
     - Better average turnaround time
       - Given the new assumptions, STCF is provably optimal
-  - Response time: the time from when the job arrives in a system to the first time it is scheduled
+  - **Response time**: the time from when the job arrives in a system to the first time it is scheduled
     - $T_{response} = T_{firstrun} - T_{arrival} $
   - SJF and STCF:
     - Bad for response time